0xlunar/localjsondb/README.md

 > Collection.removeOne(query)

-Remove first document in the collection that match query query is type function, write a function that returns true for a document returns object{}
+Remove first document in the collection that match query query is type object, with key:value pairs to match returns object{}

 > Collection.findOne(query)

-Find first document in the collection that match query query is type function, write a function that returns true for a document returns object{}
+Find first document in the collection that match query query is type object, with key:value pairs to match returns object{}

 > Collection.insert(data)